 Almost every email should look similar (brand consistency),

 Subject line should sound similar!

 Once you established a trusted relationship with your prospects, you can send occasional surprise email (but there should be a strategic reason to send a surprise email).

-Ann Handley, Head of Content at MarketingProfs sends me emails on alternative days, see the screenshot below:
+MarketingProfs sends me emails on regular basis, see the screenshot below:

 “For email marketing I would recommend that people think about the day of week and time of day that they are sending their emails.
 Just take a look at your open rates and click rates based on day of week and time of day to understand what's happening.